Vinod1204/Vinod-Chatbot/README.md

 1. Choose a Python-friendly host that keeps `uvicorn` (or Gunicorn + Uvicorn workers) running—Render, Railway, Fly.io, Azure App Service, and DigitalOcean App Platform all work well.
 2. Configure your environment variables there (`OPENAI_API_KEY`, `ALLOWED_ORIGINS`, `CONVERSATION_ROOT`, any database URLs).
 Include the deployed frontend origin in `ALLOWED_ORIGINS` so browsers can reach the API.
-3. Expose the app with a command like `uvicorn web_server:app --host 0.0.0.0 --port ${PORT:-8000}` so it binds to the platform-provided port when present.
+3. Expose the app with a command like `uvicorn backend.web_server:app --host 0.0.0.0 --port ${PORT:-8000}` so it binds to the platform-provided port when present.
 Some platforms expect a `start` script; align with their docs and avoid hard-coding privileged ports.
 4. Verify that the host assigns a public HTTPS URL (for example `https://vinod-chatbot.onrender.com`).
 Test `/health` on that URL to confirm the deployment is reachable.
 5. Copy the public API URL and add it as `VITE_API_URL` in the Vercel project settings (Project Settings → Environment Variables → Production).
 Redeploy the frontend so users receive the new environment variable.
 6. Optionally add a staging environment: point Vercel preview deployments at the staging backend and reserve the production value for the `Production` environment in Vercel settings.